michaelruiz/StardewValleyMoneyHackTool/README.md

 # StardewValleyMoneyHackTool
 Custom mod tool developed by me.

-Load user XML file
+1) Load user XML file.
-Enter new money value
+2) Enter new money value.
-Set the value in XML
+3) Set the value in XML.
-Load game with new money!
+4) Load game with new money!